-Indoor hibiscus, also called China roses, offer magnificent flowers over a long period of time.
+Indoor hibiscus, as well as outdoor hibiscus, offer magnificent flowers over a long period of time.

 Key Hibiscus facts

 Name – Hibiscus rosa sinensis

 Family – Malvaceae (mallow family)

 Type – indoor plant

 Height – 1 ⅓ to 5 feet (0.4 to 1.5 meters)

 Exposure – well-lit

 Foliage – evergreen if grown indoors

 Practically the epitome of a flowering plant, hibiscus is very easy to care for, and the following advice helps ensure that the blooming period lasts as long as possible.